onflow/flow/README.md

 > 💻 Build on Flow from the comfort of your own dev machine.

-The Flow Emulator is a feature-complete replica of the real network that looks, acts and talks like Flow.
+The Flow Emulator is a feature complete replica of the real network that looks, acts and talks like Flow.
 You can use the emulator _right now_ to build real applications that are compatible with both testnet and mainnet.

 - [Install the emulator]()
 - Follow the examples in the [Flow Go SDK](https://github.com/dapperlabs/flow-go-sdk) to see it in action